robbuh/nginx-proxy/README.md

 # nginx-proxy

-Docker custom image for NGINX proxy
+Docker development custom image for NGINX:

+* Add a new local domain name
+* Add a new self signed certificate to HTTPS connection
+* Add new nginx domain configuration through available templates

 ## Add new domain

+[TODO]

 Copy one of the template files in ```site-available``` folder, customize it and then create a symbolic link in ```site-enabled``` folder